semrush/intergalactic/website/docs/data-display/area-chart/area-chart.md

 ## Interaction

-Hovering over the chart shows a vertical guide line at the nearest dot and a tooltip with detailed data.
+Hovering over the chart highlights the nearest point with a vertical guide line, enlarges the dot, and shows a detailed tooltip.
 The color of the vertical guide line is `--chart-grid-y-accent-hover-line`.

 ::: tip
 For detailed tooltip information, see [Chart principles](/data-display/d3-chart/d3-chart#tooltip) and [Line chart](/data-display/line-chart/line-chart).